randomtask2000/aws-lambda-terraform/README.md

 ```

-Or instead of the above, you can apply the account key and secret to your terminal session like so:
+Or instead of the above, you can apply the account key and secret to your terminal session.
+See .`/terraform/main.tf` for more details:

 ```
 export AWS_ACCESS_KEY_ID="<< your IAM user AWS access key >>"